MAIF/daikoku/manual/docs/02-usages/07-adminusage/1-tenants.md

 ### Payment

-Daikoku offers full integration with online payment service, allowing users to easily manage their financial transactions as part of the subscription process.
+Daikoku offers full integration with an online payment service, allowing users to easily manage their financial transactions as part of the subscription process.

 > Currently, only integration with [Stripe](https://stripe.com) is implemented, but our project is open to integrating with other payment platforms.
 Daikoku's code is designed to be modular, making it easier to add support for additional payment platforms.
 We welcome contributions to enhance our product in this area.